Eddie Ryder

 Eddie Ryder (January 23, 1923 – March 29, 1997) was an American television and film actor, as well as a writer and television director.
-Ryder was born in New York City and died in El Paso, Texas.

 Career

 Ryder was a veteran of 92 movies and television programs.
 His television career began at age 29 playing a high school boy on the December 26, 1953 Adventures of Superman episode titled My Friend Superman with George Reeves, Jack Larson, and Noel Neill.
 Ryder preceded this with playing Ronald on the January 31, 1953 Space Patrol episode Runaway Planetoid.

 1950s

 Ryder would go on in the 1950s to appear in several TV series, many as an uncredited actor, and top films.